MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 1. A fly-out section will appear.
 Enter a **Name** for the table permission.

-1. Select the **Table** for which you want to set up permissions for.
+1. Select the **Table** for which you want to set up permissions.

-1. Select an appropriate **Access Type** depending on how you want specify the relationship of the records to the signed-in user.
-For purposes of this tutorial, we will provide access to all site visitors, so we will select **Global**.
+1. Select an appropriate **Access Type** depending on how you want to specify the relationship of the records to the signed-in user.
+For purposes of this tutorial, we'll provide access to all site visitors, so we'll select **Global**.
 Consider other options as you build your sites.

 1. Select the **Permission to** options based on how you want users to interact with the data.
-For purposes of this tutorial, we will choose **Read**, **Write**, **Create**, and **Delete**.
+For purposes of this tutorial, we'll choose **Read**, **Write**, **Create**, and **Delete**.
 Consider limiting these options as you build your own sites.

 1. Select **+ Add roles** and choose the web roles that you want to assign to this table permission.
-For purposes of this tutorial, we will choose the **Anonymous Users** and **Authenticated Users** roles.
+For purposes of this tutorial, we'll choose the **Anonymous Users** and **Authenticated Users** roles.
 Consider creating custom web roles and assigning specific users as you build your own sites.

     :::image type="content" source="media/tutorial-dataverse/create-tablepermission.png" alt-text="Create table permissions.":::

 1. Select **Save** to save the table permission.

-## Add a pages to your site
+## Add pages to your site

-You will need to create pages in your site to interact with Dataverse records.
-In this tutorial we will create three pages; one that will show the list of Dataverse records, a page to create new records, and a page to view and update existing records.
+You'll need to create pages in your site to interact with Dataverse records.
+In this tutorial, we'll create three pages; one that will show the list of Dataverse records, a page to create new records, and a page to view and update existing records.

 ## Add a list to a page

 Adding a list component to a web page will allow users to search, browse and select from a list of records stored in Dataverse.

-In this section you will use the Pages workspace to create a page with a list component.
+In this section, you'll use the Pages workspace to create a page with a list component.

 1. Select the **Pages** workspace icon.